 collaboratively with parties (and their lawyers, if they are

 Constructive problem-solving through communication and collaboration

 In the past decade, the volume of people participating in mediation regarding legal issues has increased dramatically.
 Cases ranging from divorce and child custody to probate, elder law, marital agreements, estate planning, health care, business and workplace disputes are now being resolved through this constructive, collaborative, creative process.
-Celeste Kling has successful mediation experience in all of these areas.
-Mediation is gaining popularity in the legal environment primarily because it is a more civilized, and often a more economical, path than either litigation or arbitration.
+Celeste Kling has successful mediation experience in all of these areas for over twenty years.
+Mediation has gained popularity in the legal environment primarily because it is a more civilized, and often a more economical, path than either litigation or arbitration.

 Mediation is a more civilized, and often a more economical, path.

 Consider a few good reasons for mediation: courtroom battles are invariably expensive and frequently leave all parties dissatisfied.
 Also, legal conflicts usually extract an emotional toll on both sides regardless of the outcome.
 This is a particular concern when children or families are involved, or when parties hope to preserve an ongoing working relationship.
 Mediation, on the other hand, has the potential not only for minimizing the costs and stress for everyone involved, it is more likely to result in a positive solution for both sides.

 A trained, experienced mediator is a critical component to successful mediation proceedings.
 By establishing the common goals and ground rules, the mediator facilitates the process by which both participants come to a solution of their own making.
 An attorney mediator can draft an agreement which the parties may submit to the court or use outside of mediation.

 Attorneys often recommend mediation prior to initiating a legal proceeding, or during a proceeding prior to trial.